-Myriad was set up in 1993 by the late Anne Benewick, formerly an editor at Pluto Press, and the Hong Kong-based campaigning physician Judith Mackay OBE.
+Myriad has grown organically from a packager of infographic atlases to a publisher of literary fiction, graphic novels and feminist nonfiction.
+The company was set up in 1993 by the late Anne Benewick, formerly an editor at Pluto Press, and the Hong Kong-based campaigning physician Judith Mackay OBE.
 Anne had commissioned Judith to produce The State of Health Atlas, the latest in a series of geopolitical atlases, when the company went into liquidation.
 Faced with the prospect of months of wasted work, Judith suggested setting up their own company.
 Audacity and tenacity made for robust first principles and Myriad was founded.
 Their vision, together with the pioneering combination of radical cartography and expert analysis, paved the way for today’s infographics.
 The flagship title, The State of the World Atlas, is now an established classic, authored by leading international peace researcher Dan Smith OBE; we will publish the 10th edition in 2020.
-Meanwhile, the completely redesigned new edition of Joni Seager’s feminist classic, The Women’s Atlas, has been flagged by Catherine Mayer (co-founder of the Women’s Equality Party) as ‘the most important book that will be published this year’.
+Meanwhile, the completely redesigned new edition of Joni Seager’s feminist classic, The Women’s Atlas, was flagged by Catherine Mayer, co-founder of the Women’s Equality Party, as ‘the most important book’ published that year.

 It wasn’t until 2005 that Myriad started publishing under its own imprint, with Publishing Director Candida Lacey at the helm.
 When the company moved from London to Brighton, we saw the opportunity to celebrate the city and the many writers and artists who come to see the sea—and decide to stay.
-Our first publication was The Brighton Book in 2005, a mixed-media anthology of fiction, reportage, photography and graphics.
-We commissioned original work from well-known authors, including Jeanette Winterson, Meg Rosoff and Nigella Lawson, and added new names into the mix.
-We went on to publish three of the featured debut authors: novelists Martine McDonagh and Lesley Thomson as well as Woodrow Phoenix’s first graphic novel, Rumble Strip, which Jon McGregor reviewed in The Times as ‘an utterly original work of genius’.
+Our first publication was The Brighton Book, a mixed-media anthology of fiction, reportage, photography and graphics.
+We commissioned original work from established authors, including Jeanette Winterson, Meg Rosoff and Nigella Lawson, and added new names into the mix.
+We went on to publish three of the featured debut authors: novelists Martine McDonagh and Lesley Thomson as well as Woodrow Phoenix’s first graphic novel, Rumble Strip (‘An utterly original work of genius’—Jon McGregor, The Times).
 These books formed the basis and the rationale for our publishing strategy: to seek out home-grown talent and launch the careers of new writers from Brighton and beyond.

 Like many small publishers, we publish books we love.
 Myriad’s Creative Director, Corinne Pearlman, was at the heart of the comics scene for years before we started publishing graphic novels, and this meant we could hit the ground running.
 Our graphics’ list has quickly become established as one of the most thought-provoking and characterful in the UK.
-Graphic novels are such an effective format for discussing difficult subjects and we have built an unparalleled reputation for publishing graphic books that deal with tough, challenging subjects (graphic medicine, mental health, personal politics, economics, refugees) and political themes.
+We have built an unparalleled reputation for publishing graphic books that deal with tough, challenging subjects (graphic medicine, mental health, personal politics, economics, refugees) and political themes.

 We organise two work-in-progress competitions, one for fiction (First Drafts) and the other for graphic novels (First Graphic Novel Competition), and these keep us in touch with emerging writers.
 Both competitions are deeply embedded in Myriad’s mission to support new talent.
 Both offer a rare opportunity for aspiring authors to bring their work to the attention of publishers and agents, and both have track records of launching authors who progress to achieve creative and commercial success.